Pranavbhawane7/Logistic-Regresssion-on-Advertising-Dataset/README.md

-# Logistic-Regresssion-on-Advertising-Dataset

-Logistic Regression on Advertising Dataset
+**📌 Logistic Regression on Advertising Dataset**
+✨ Project Highlights
+✅ End-to-End ML Workflow (EDA → Preprocessing → Modeling → Evaluation)

+📊 Clean visualizations for feature insights

+🎯 Actionable results for marketing strategies

+🧑‍💻 Beginner-friendly, easy to reproduce

-📌 Project Overview
+📖 Overview
-This project demonstrates how to apply Logistic Regression to the classic Advertising dataset to predict whether a user will click on an advertisement based on demographic and behavioral features.
-It is a beginner-friendly machine learning project that covers the full workflow — from data exploration to model evaluation.
+This project applies Logistic Regression to the Advertising dataset to predict whether a user will click on an advertisement based on demographic and behavioral features.
+It demonstrates the complete machine learning pipeline — from data exploration to model evaluation.

 📊 Dataset
 Source: Advertising dataset (commonly used in ML tutorials on Kaggle, Udemy, Coursera).

-Features include:
+Features:

 Daily Time Spent on Site